DYVL-AM

 DYVL (819 AM) Aksyon Radyo is a radio station owned and operated by MBC Media Group.
 Its studio, offices and transmitter are located along PNP Rd. cor.
 Maharlika Highway, Brgy.
 Campetic, Palo, Leyte.

 History

-DYVL was established in October 17, 1957 as a regional version of DZRH.
+DYVL was established on October 17, 1957 as a regional version of DZRH.
 In 1972, the station was one of the casualties of Martial Law, but went back on air after a year as Sunshine City a localized version of DWIZ.
-In 1978, DYVL transferred its frequency from 800 kHz to 819 kHz per GE75.
-In 1991, Sunshine City became Radyo Balita.
+In 1978, DYVL transferred its frequency from 800 kHz to 819 kHz per NARBA to GE75 rules.
+By this time, it's office were located in Justice Romualdez St. cor.
+Real St. In 1991, Sunshine City became Radyo Balita.
 In 1998, it was among the stations relaunched under MBC's regional Aksyon Radyo network.

-In 2013, the station went off the air after its offices and transmitter in Brgy PHHC.
-Seaside, Tacloban were destroyed by Typhoon Yolanda, killing two of its reporters.
-In early 2014, it moved to its present home in Palo, Leyte, where it went back on the air.
+In 2013, the station went off the air after its offices in Real St. corner Justice Romualdez were destroyed by Typhoon Yolanda, killing two of its reporters and it's transmitter had suffered it's major structural damage.
+In early 2014, it moved to its present home in the transmitter location at Palo, Leyte, where it went back on the air after some transmitter repairs.